mthobisig8/Graduate-Program/README.md

 # Graduate-Program
-Looking at the rate of unemployed graduate, we have taken an innitiative as Computer engineering student to Design an Minimum Viable Product for a System that aims to reduce the rate of unemployement for graduate.
+Looking at the rate of unemployed graduate, we have taken an innitiative as Computer engineering students to Design an Minimum Viable Product for a System that aims to reduce the rate of unemployement for graduate.
 We noticed the gap which makes it hard for graduates to find employment
 Most companies are moving to a digital worldphysical interactions are becoming obsulete so we designed a system that will connect companies with graduate